Mindoro (province): The Spanish Government

 In 1801, the Spanish authorities started a program of re-populating Mindoro but such attempts failed since the people were afraid to migrate to the province.
 Those who were eventually sent to Mindoro still returned to their homes after several years.

 It was only in the second half of the 19th century that the island's population started to increase due to demographic pressure in the main settlement centers.
 This resulted in the founding of new administrative units.
 The number of pueblos increased and education expanded.
 However, the number of teachers available was limited such that very few were able to read and write and speak Spanish.
 These people formed the small native upper class in the province.

 In terms of trade and agriculture, change came very slowly to Mindoro.
 In 1870, only minor quantities of crops were shipped out to Batangas due to neglected agricultural development.

-The coal mines between Bulalacao and Semirara Island were discovered in 1879.
+The coal mines around Bulalacao and Semirara Island were discovered in 1879.
 In 1898, the Spanish colonial government granted titles for nine coal mines but exploitation in large quantities never took place.

 When the Philippine Revolution broke out in 1898, Mindoreños rallied to overthrow the Spanish Government in the province; although the uprising predominantly originated from outside the island as planned, organized and triggered off by the Caviteños and Batangueños.
 This was not for social changes but an anti-colonial war to gain independence.
 However, their victory was short-lived because the events that followed marked the beginning of the American Regime in the Philippines.